 Transponder code settings, viewed in the Reply Parameter Window, and Off-Boresight Calibration Mode settings are not saved.
 The OCS RECALL function always sets the MBTS to operate in the Azimuth Gated Target Mode with the BIT Channel selected.

 Select the Azimuth Gated Target Mode.

 Change the RF Frequency setting to 1090.2 MHz.
-This control is located in the bottom right of the Azimuth Gated Target Mode OCS Screen.
+This control is located near the center of the Azimuth Gated Target Mode OCS Screen.

 Select SAVE in the IEEE-488 Address Control Window.